puppetlabs/puppet-docs/source/puppet/5.3/ssl_autosign.markdown

 Puppet looks for `autosign.conf` at the path configured in the [`autosign` setting][autosign setting] in the `[master]` section of `puppet.conf`.
 The default path is `$confdir/autosign.conf`, and the default `confdir` path depends on your operating system.
 [See the confdir documentation for more information.](./dirs_confdir.html)

 > **Note:** In open source Puppet, no `autosign.conf` file exists by default.
-In Puppet Enterprise, the file exists but is empty.
+In Puppet Enterprise, the file exists by default but might be empty.
 In both cases, basic autosigning is enabled by default but doesn't autosign any certificates because an blank or non-existent whitelist is considered empty and no hostnames are whitelisted by default.

 The `autosign.conf` file must not be executable by the Puppet master's user account.
-If the `autosign` setting points to an executable file, Puppet instead treats it like a custom policy executable even if it contains a valid `autosign.conf` whitelist.
+If the `autosign` setting points to an executable file, Puppet instead attempts to execute it as a custom policy executable even if it contains a valid `autosign.conf` whitelist.

 ### Security implications of basic autosigning